-- Problems at securing a job.
-Most employers run a background check and can avoid hiring a person with a criminal record.
+Problems at securing a job: Most employers run a background check and can avoid hiring a person with a criminal record.

-- Problems with accessing rental housing.
-Like employers, landlords and housing agents run background checks on their tenants and may be wary of allowing a person with a criminal record in their houses.
+Problems with accessing rental housing: Like employers, landlords and housing agents run background checks on their tenants and may be wary of allowing a person with a criminal record in their houses.

-- A lifetime of electronic monitoring.
-Upon conviction, a sex offender must wear an electronic ankle bracelet that the authorities can use to track their movements.
+A lifetime of electronic monitoring: Upon conviction, a sex offender must wear an electronic ankle bracelet that the authorities can use to track their movements.

-- Having professional licenses canceled or suspended.
-Upon conviction of any sex offense, a sexual conduct offender may lose their professional licenses, in some professions, like teachers, doctors, nurses, social workers, or any other profession that involves working with people who could be at risk based on their sex offender status.
+Having professional licenses canceled or suspended: Upon conviction of any sex offense, a sexual conduct offender may lose their professional licenses, in some professions, like teachers, doctors, nurses, social workers, or any other profession that involves working with people who could be at risk based on their sex offender status.

-- Deportation.
-For convicted non-American citizens.
+Deportation: For convicted non-American citizens.

-In Michigan, the age of consent is 16.
-However, it is unlawful for a teacher, or any worker at a children’s institution who holds a position of authority, to engage in sex with students or a children’s home resident below 18.
+In Michigan, the age of consent is 16, however it is unlawful for a teacher, or any worker at a children’s institution who holds a position of authority, to engage in sex with students or a children’s home resident below 18.

-When defending a charge of assault with intent to commit criminal sexual conduct, where a minor is involved, one of the possible defense arguments would be that there was no intent to sexually penetrate or have sexual contact whatsoever, even where assault can be proved.
+When defending a charge of assault with intent to commit CSC where a minor is involved, one of the possible defense arguments would be that there was no intent to sexually penetrate or have sexual contact whatsoever, even where assault can be proved.

-On the other hand, where the assault with intent to commit criminal sexual conduct involving sexual penetration cases involves victims over the consent age, consent may be applicable as a defense, where there are no apparent signs of assault.
+On the other hand, where assault with intent to commit criminal sexual conduct involving sexual penetration cases involve victims over the consent age, consent may be applicable as a defense, where there are no apparent signs of assault.

-By looking at all the evidence presented by the prosecution, and the other evidence that exists, including what you have in your possession, a good lawyer, with experience in the Michigan criminal law, should be able to create a strategy that introduces reasonable doubt to the prosecution’s case, which can significantly affect the outcome of your assault with intent to commit criminal sexual conduct case.
+By looking at all the evidence presented by the prosecution, and the other evidence that exists, including what you have in your possession, a good lawyer with experience in the Michigan criminal law should be able to create a strategy that introduces reasonable doubt to the prosecution’s case, which can significantly affect the outcome of your assault with intent to commit criminal sexual conduct case.

 Hire Blank Law, PC